niranjanrao1509/Word2Vec-representation/README.md

 The code was inspired by the Stanford NLP course, where Richard Socher jots down the entire math of the backpropogation algorithm!
 Inspired me to attempt to code the same.

+The model was trained on a tiny corpus due to lack of computational power, but the if the same model is applied to a large corpus it should provide more desirable and deterministic results.